FarronF/limerick-council-meetings/meetings/2025/01/15-Monthly Meeting of the Municipal District of Newcastle West/Minutes -  Meeting of The Municipal District of Newcastle West - 6th December 2024.md

 The Cathoirleach asked if a representative from Roads, Housing and Planning would come

-together to address the issues in Collins Park, Abbeyfeale.--- 5
+together to address the issues in Collins Park, Abbeyfeale.
+---
+5

 A request was made to have speed ramps installed in Radharc na Feille, Pairc Luachra housing